supertestnet/superstore/README.md

 Just visit this link: https://supertestnet.github.io/superstore

+There is no setup process for the store itself, you just immediately start adding products.
+When you're done you'll get a shareable link where anyone can view your store and a private link where you can manage your store and access your money.

+Important!
+Save your private link.
+It contains your private key which you'll need to access your money and manage your store.
+If you lose your private key you lose your money.
+Keep it secret, keep it safe!

 # What are some upcoming features?

 Not sure.
 Usually after I get a project to a state like this one is in I abandon it in favor of something else that's more exciting.
 But if I do keep at it I'd like to add these features: